AustralianBioCommons/how-to-doc-guidelines/pages/03_readme.md

 ---

-### 1. Replace the repository `README.md`

-A README.md is the explainer file for your software or project.
+A `README.md` is the explainer file for your software or project.

-If you have cloned / copied this repository, you need to replace this README with either:
+You have two options for updating its contents depending on if you have cloned the documentation guidelines to create a new repository, or if you need to update an existing repository.

+## Creating a new repository

+In this case:

-1. One of the templates from the `documentation templates` directory:
+1. Select a template from the `documentation templates` directory
-   1. Rename the template documentation file to `README.md`,
-   2. Move the file into the root directory of the repository,
+2. Move the template file into the root directory of the repository,
-   3. Complete the necessary sections of the template, and
+3. Complete the necessary sections of the template,
-   4. Delete the other headings
+4. Delete the other headings, and

-2. Create your own custom README content @ https://readme.so/
+5. When ready, delete the original `README.md` file from the template repository and rename your completed documentation as `README.md`.

+## 2. Updating an existing repository

+You can do two things here, either copy the contents of one of the template documentation files into your existing `README.md` file, or you can use existing resources like https://readme.so/ to create your own custom README content.

 These are the current templates that are available in `documentation_templates/`:
 - `tools.md`: template for documenting software tools.